Update April 16, 2021

 Update: November 29, 2020

-On November 26, during its mid-cycle budget review, City Council narrowly voted in favour of a reduction in the proposed $2 million annual non-residential Heritage Conservation Grant.
+On November 26, during its mid-cycle budget review, City Council narrowly voted in favour of a reduction in the proposed $2 million annual non-residential Historic Resource Conservation Grant.
 This is an owner cost-matched program for renovating commercial and other buildings, put forth in the Heritage Conservation Tools and Incentives report that was approved by City Council in July.
 The approved increase is in addition to the existing annual grant budget of $500,000, which will now be reserved for residential conservation projects.
 These grants only apply to designated (protected) heritage buildings and homes or those in the process of designation.
 The advantage to the City for providing these grants is that they support economic recovery through local heritage trade jobs and provide attractive and unique rental spaces for small businesses and tech start-ups.
-The motion that passed will provide a $1 million cost shared non-residential Heritage Conservation grant in 2021 and 2022 with annual base funding to be increased to $2 million in 2023 and beyond.
+The motion that passed will provide a $1 million cost shared non-residential Historic Resource Conservation grant in 2021 and 2022 with annual base funding to be increased to $2 million in 2023 and beyond.

 Read CHI’s letter to City Council in support of the full amount of grant here.